DroneDB/docs/docs/desktop.md

 ## Get a License

-You can [purchase a license](https://dronedb.app/buy-ddb-desktop) by visiting this link: [https://dronedb.app/buy-ddb-desktop](https://dronedb.app/buy-ddb-desktop)
+You can purchase a DroneDB Desktop license for **€39 (one-time payment)** with a 30-day money-back guarantee by visiting [dronedb.app/plans](https://dronedb.app/plans).

+On the same page, you can also subscribe to **DroneDB Hub** (the online Registry platform) with a **30-day free trial** on every plan – no commitment, cancel anytime!

 All purchases directly support the project ❤